Azdaroth/Azdaroth.github.io/source/_posts/2014-03-01-test-driven-rails-part-2.markdown

 ```

 <p>The structure is similar to the one from registration process: there some helper methods for filling forms and signing in.
-For the happy path, we also want to verify that the user is actually signed in, so we will display it's email.
-This test will work, because in <code>User</code> factory in <code>spec/factories.rb</code>, the <code>encrypted_password</code> value is an encrypted form of "password" phrase.
+For the happy path, we also want to verify that the user is actually signed in so we will display it's email.
+This test will work because in <code>User</code> factory in <code>spec/factories.rb</code>, the <code>encrypted_password</code> value is an encrypted form of "password" phrase.
 Let's start from defining routes and creating controller for the user signin:</p>

 ``` ruby config/routes.rb